-Florence Poitout, Scientific Director of Clinical Pathology at Charles River Labs in Senneville, QC, recently spent a monthly-long sabbatical working on a sticky issue.
+Florence Poitout, Scientific Director of Clinical Pathology at Charles River Labs in Senneville, QC, recently spent a month-long sabbatical working on a sticky issue.
 One of the most common side effects of pharmaceuticals is platelet dysfunction, which affects blood’s ability to clot.
 This can have dangerous consequences for patients, and must be considered during drug development.

 “In the recent years, there has been a large demand for in vitro or in vivo platelet aggregation studies,” said Poitout.
 “Sponsors want to know if their new compound might influence platelet aggregation by increasing it or decreasing it.
 For that, we offer in vitro platelet assays on human blood, but I am constantly looking for new methods in order to detect the early influence of compounds on platelets and coagulation factors.”

 In order to better her understanding of platelets, especially the enzyme thrombin that controls blood clotting, Poitout spent her sabbatical at several labs working in thrombosis and hemostasis to learn their assay processes.
 These visits not only refined her lab skills, but also allowed her to form relationships at labs that may someday collaborate with CRL.